DeGefen/BigData/content/Questions/Questions.md

 - C) Only stored on disk
 - D) Only for SQL queries
 ?
-- Amswer: B) Immutable, partitioned collections
+- Answer: B) Immutable, partitioned collections
 Explanation: RDDs in Spark are immutable and partitioned, supporting distributed processing.
 See: [[Apache Spark]]
 <!--SR:!2025-07-28,1,168-->